gillescochez/mucilage/README.md

 ### Pass template options in instance call

-Mucilage first argument can be an array which is used to pass parameters directly to the template engine so that the full power of doT can be used.
+Mucilage first argument can be an array which is used to pass parameters directly to the template engine so that the full power of doT can be released.

 ```javascript
 // change template settings for the created instance